tomchen-ctj/notes/Arxiv 论文记录.md

 The semantic relationship between samples should be considered during contrastive learning.
 Employing the idea of PCA on augmentation feature that encodes information about the augmentation distributions. [link](https://arxiv.org/pdf/2206.00471.pdf)

+## Siamese Image Modeling for Self-Supervised Vision Representation Learning

+Author thinks that contrasting different augmented views can help to lean semantic alignment.
+So they propose siamese image modeling, using a masked online branch and a full augmented target branch to calculate Dense loss. [link](https://arxiv.org/pdf/2206.01204.pdf)

+## Hard Negative Sampling Strategies for Contrastive Representation Learning

+Hard samples : close to the decision boundary and far from each other.
+Calculating the contrastive loss between hard samples may help  contrastive learning. [link](https://arxiv.org/pdf/2206.01197.pdf)